 “Stress is so often manifested physically in our bodies,” says Dr. Richard Cole, chiropractic neurologist.
 “We see many patients who are suffering physically because of typical stress this time of year.”
-Emotional and physical stress has harmful effects on nearly every system of the body, increasing muscle tension, joint dysfunction, and pain perception.
-But there are simple ways to reduce our stress response and have a more pleasant and healthy season.
+Emotional and physical stress has harmful effects on nearly every system of the body.
+Muscle tension and joint dysfunction will exacerbate a variety of pain conditions.
+But there are simple ways that you can reduce your stress response and have a more pleasant and healthy season.

 - Be selective about what you obligate yourself to do.
 Schedule down-time and put margins in your day.